aws/aws-cdk/packages/aws-cdk/README.md

 #### Externally Executable CloudFormation Change Sets

 For more control over when stack changes are deployed, the CDK can generate a CloudFormation change set but not execute it.
-The name of the created change set is *cdk-deploy-change-set*.
+The name of the generated change set is *cdk-deploy-change-set*.

 ```console
 $ cdk deploy --no-execute